hello-robot/stretch_ai/README.md

 First, you will need to install software on your Stretch robot and another computer with a GPU (*GPU computer*).
 Use the following link to go to the installation instructions: [Instructions for Installing Stretch AI](https://github.com/hello-robot/stretch_ai/blob/main/docs/start_with_docker_plus_virtenv.md)

 Once you've completed this installation, you can start the server on your Stretch robot.
 Prior to running the script, you need to have homed your robot with `stretch_robot_home.py`.
-The following command starts the server on your Stretch robot.:
+Thn start the server on your Stretch robot with the following commmand:

 ```bash
 ./scripts/run_stretch_ai_ros2_bridge_server.sh
 ```

+#### Experimental support for Older Robots

-**Experimental support for RE2:** The older model, Stretch 2, did not have an camera on the gripper.
-You can purchase a [Stretch 2 Upgrade Kit](https://hello-robot.com/stretch-2-upgrade) to give your Stretch 2 the capabilities of a Stretch 3.
+The older model of Stretch, the Stretch RE2, did not have an camera on the gripper.
+If you want to use this codebase with an older robot, you can purchase a [Stretch 2 Upgrade Kit](https://hello-robot.com/stretch-2-upgrade) to give your Stretch 2 the capabilities of a Stretch 3.
 Alternatively, you can run a version of the server with no d405 camera support on your robot.

 Note that many demos will not work with this script (including the [Language-Directed Pick and Place](#language-directed-pick-and-place) demo) and [learning from demonstration](docs/learning_from_demonstration.md).
 However, you can still run the [simple motions demo](examples/simple_motions.py) and [view images](#visualization-and-streaming-video) with this script.